akshay0709/easyemail/README.md

 Simply tell EasyEmail what to use and what you want and you are all set.

 #### Currently, EasyEmail supports following features:
- - Text email over SSL / TLS
+ - Text/Html email over SSL / TLS
- - Text email with attachments over SSL / TLS
+ - Text/Html email with attachments over SSL / TLS

 **Note:** EasyEmail doesn't support sending emails without authentication.